 Where do you live / work?

 I live in Felixstowe on the Suffolk coast.
-I work from home.
-The house once belonged to my grandfathered so I’ve known the house and town all my life.
-My print workshop is a converted garage.
+I work from home in a converted garage.
+The house once belonged to my grandfathered so I’ve know the house and town all my life.

 How did you first get into doing linocuts?

-I took the tradition route to art college by doing a general art and design course before doing a degree.
+I took the tradition root to Art College by doing a Foundation course first.
 We got the chance to try all the various disciplines but as soon as I walked into the print room I was hooked.
 The smell, the prints hanging up to dry, the wonderful antique machinery. . . wonderful stuff!

 Did any particular artists inspire you?